 Despite such measures, new asylum applications dropped by a third compared to the same period in 2019.
 Meanwhile, the underlying factors leading to conflicts globally remain unaddressed.

 Fewer durable solutions were found for the displaced in 2020 compared to the same period in previous years.
 Just 822,600 displaced people returned home, most – 635,000 – were IDPs.
 With 102,600 voluntary repatriations in the first half of the year, refugee returns dropped by 22 per cent compared to 2019.

 Resettlement travel for refugees was on temporary hold due to the COVID-19 restrictions from March to June.
 Consequently, only 17,400 refugees were resettled in the first six months of 2020 according to government statistics, half the figure of 2019.

 Although the actual number of stateless people remains unknown, 79 countries in the world have reported 4.2 million stateless people on their territory.

 UNHCR publishes annual worldwide data on forced displacement each June in its Global Trends reports.
-The Mid-Year Trends report of 2020 is available here.
+The Mid-Year Trends report released today is available here.